Lille-Web/lilleweb.fr/_posts/2018-06-03-currying-partials.md

 ## Currying

-> There is a way to reduce functions of more than one argument to functions of one argument, a way called currying after Haskell B. Curry*
+> There is a way to reduce functions of more than one argument to functions of one argument, a way called currying - Haskell B. Curry*

 L'idée est de réduire à un le nombre de paramètre d'une méthode en nécessitant normalement plus et ainsi favoriser la composition.

-## Example
+## Exemple

 On va essayer de créer une fonction très simple d'addition :